Poverty in Mexico 2018

 History of the Multidimensional Poverty Index in Mexico

-• To be simple and easy to communicate.
+• simple to communicate

-• To be statistically robust.
+• statistically robust

 Data Analysis